EPFL-IC/mypage-test-template/README.md

 * In the `<footer>`
     Change your info :
     `<p>` *myname* | `<a class="footerLinks" href="mailto:*my.name@epfl.ch*">`my.name@epfl.ch`</a>` | `<a class="footerLinks" href="*https://plan.epfl.ch/?room==BC%20402*">`*BC 402*`</a>` | *Mylab*`</p>`
-* In the `<div class="about">`, Write a short description about yourself, your experience and anything you’d like to highlight.
+* In the `<div class="about">`, Write a short description, for a better visual result, between 100 and 170 words about yourself, your experience and anything you’d like to highlight.

 ```
 <div class="about">